B-P-Coders/coding-night/README.md

 #             - themes folder with 5 .css files defining primary and secondary fonts and colors
 #        - src folder which incudes:
 #             - setupTests.js which imports testing js library
-#             - reportWebVitals.js being a set of metrics that aim to capture the user experience of th app
+#             - reportWebVitals.js being a set of metrics that aim to capture the user experience of the app
 #             - index.js rendering the app  in an element with id root
 #             - App.jsx importing all React components to return an app
 #             - images folder with svg and png graphics used in the program